Will AI take the “Human” out of Human Resources?Blog / June 2, 2023 / with Hassan Yaqub

 However, HR professionals are usually drawn to their roles because they have an affinity for people.
 If new HR tech continues to turn employees into numbers on a page or rejects excellent applicants based on data analysis alone, then it’s overstepping its mandate.

 AI will be an incredibly powerful tool for HR.
 AI-based tech should free up HR managers to spend more time with their company’s employees, rather than anchoring them to a screen.
 It should support HR managers in delivering more customized and thoughtful initiatives.
-But those selecting and implementing tools should be cautious during the test phase and maintain awareness once the technology is live.
+However, those selecting and implementing tools should be cautious during the test phase and maintain awareness once the technology is live.
 After all, a technology that is continuously learning could get into bad habits if left unsupervised.

 About the author: